Lu-TheCoder/cargo-smart-build/README.md

 **Interactive cargo subcommand to easily select, configure, and build workspace crates with remembered preferences.**

-`cargo-smart-build` streamlines your workflow in multi-crate workspaces.
-Instead of typing long `cargo build -p <package> --features <...>` commands, simply run `cargo smart-build` and interactively select what you want to build.
-The tool remembers your choices, making subsequent builds instant.
+### The Problem
+Working in a multi-crate workspace often means typing repetitive, long commands:
+`cargo build -p <package> --features <feature1,feature2> --release`

+### The Solution
+**`cargo smart-build` remembers your choices.**

+Simply run `cargo smart-build` once, select your package and features interactively, and build.
+Next time?
+Just run it again—it remembers everything.

 ## Features